r26D/elixir-rasa-action-server/README.md

 # RasaActionServer

 The [Rasa framework ](https://rasa.com) is built in Python.
-Custom actions for the chat system can be built in any language as long as there is an action server in that language.

-David White built an openapi version of the protocl (https://github.com/whitedr/rasa-sdk-elixir)

-This project will be a simple server that runs the sdk
+This is a simple app that shows how to use the elixir [rasa-sdk](https://github.com/r26D/rasa-sdk-elixir).

-There is also support for the NLG/Utter API.
-So both custom forms and responses can be handled in elixir instead of Python.
+It demonstrates:
+* Forms
+* NLG - utterance generation
+* Namespaced bots - allowing multiple bots to talk to a single server
+* Callback request processing

 The description of how to serve requests for Rasa is [here ](https://rasa.com/docs/rasa/api/action-server/#action-server)